curityio/curity-operational-training/4-users-and-authentication/README.md

 - Persisted SSO cookies
 - Second factor check disabled

-Currently:

-- Getting a groups claim in access token but it is an ID not a name
-- Using subject claims provider to issue it to the Curity access token
+Cannot get an Entra ID group name so hard code claims issuance and write arounf it, e.g. paid plan needed.

+Attribute Authorization Manager does not handle groups array claim correctly.
+So leaving the Groups Authorization Manager in place feels better.

+But it seems to require the external user to be added to the admin group.
+Try admin2 next and relook at token.

 Next I need to:

-- Remove resources associated to XML groups
+- Remove resources associated to XML groups as much as I can
-- DevOps Dashboard should work for Employee IDP
-- Admin UI should work for plain password in case IDP is not set up correctly
+- But admin UI should still work for plain password in case IDP is not set up correctly

 ## TODO 2